tgaillard1/anthos-demo-config/README.md

 vi $WORK_DIR/remote-cluster-gke-connect-config.yaml
 ```

-Open MANIFEST doc locally and copy the entire contents into the remote-cluster-gke-connect-config.yaml created above -- save firewall
+Open MANIFEST doc locally and copy the entire contents into the remote-cluster-gke-connect-config.yaml created above -- save file

 *Then run this to connect to cluster*
 ```